-- 1. Explain to students that now that the project is completed, it is time to put together a portfolio that shows the work that has been accomplished.
-Explain that it is important to tell the story of their project concisely and clearly so that it makes sense to someone else (the judges). - 2.
+- a.
+Explain to students that now that the project is completed, it is time to put together a portfolio that shows the work that has been accomplished.
+Explain that it is important to tell the story of their project concisely and clearly so that it makes sense to someone else (the judges). - 1.
 Make a large chart of the Portfolio Specification checklist (page 27 from the Handbook) and share with the students.
 Explain that the portfolio can only be 16 pages (excluding the cover).
-If possible, give student the opportunity to see portfolios from past winners that are on the Disney Planet Challenge web site. - 3.
+If possible, give student the opportunity to see portfolios from past winners that are on the Disney Planet Challenge web site. - 2.
 Explain that the whole class will create the portfolio by working together in different work groups.
 Help the class decide on work groups for putting the portfolio together: Who will do the "write-up" and explanation of how the project was selected?
 Who will do the goal and what did the class hoped to accomplish?
-Who will summarize the findings? - 4.
-Facilitate students selecting a work group. - 5.
+Who will summarize the findings? - 3.
+Facilitate students selecting a work group. - 4.
 Distribute the copy of the "10" column of the rubric to each work group.
-Ask students to review and discuss in their group what they think needs to be included in order to get a score of 10. - 6.
+Ask students to review and discuss in their group what they think needs to be included in order to get a score of 10. - b.
 Distribute one sheet of chart paper and marking pens to each group.
 Have the groups chart what they think should be included in the portfolio and how it addresses one of the components on the rubric.
 Ask groups to share their charts.

-For Example: Integration

-List of books we read Graphs we made Letters we wrote Name of speakers and what they shared Names of local agencies who visited
+For Example: Integration List of books we read Graphs we made Letters we wrote Use of Resources Name of speakers and what they shared Names of local agencies who visited include?
+Make sure students are aware of the guiding questions for their portion and make sure those questions are addressed in their information.